Frequently Asked Questions

 Why are there different types of BCeID accounts?

-Different government services have different needs when it comes to things such as privacy, security and information sharing.
+Different government services have distinct needs when it comes to privacy, security and information sharing.

 Information you provide or access can range from public to highly confidential.
 For example, business contact information is legally considered public information, while personal contact information is not.
 Privacy laws protect personal information (for individuals) differently than business information.